John C. England: Burials

 In 2016, the United States Defense POW/MIA Accounting Agency resolved to identify the Oklahoma crew using DNA testing.
 England's remains were found within the grave of unknown soldiers at the National Cemetery of the Pacific.
 The Department of Defense used mitochondrial DNA to make the identification.
 Upon identification, he was reburied with full military honors next to his parents, Sam and Thelma England, in the Evergreen Cemetery in Colorado Springs.
-His mother attended the funeral, which included a large procession.
+His niece attended the funeral, which included a large procession.
 There was an "impressive motorcade and the services" were covered by the Discovery Channel and National Geographic Channel, who were creating film footage in 2016 for the 75th anniversary coverage of the Pearl Harbor attack.

 Namesakes and honors

 Two ships have been named USS England for him.

 In 1943, destroyer escort USS England was named in his honor.
 At the Bethlehem Shipbuilding Corporation shipyard in San Francisco, California, his mother Thelma (Mrs. H. B. England) cracked the ceremonial bottle of champagne for the ship christening on Englands bow in San Francisco Harbor on September 26, 1943.
 She was commissioned on December 10, 1943, with Commander W. B. Pendleton in command.
-Lennie England served as maid of honor and kept the ribbon wrapped bottle until her death in 1995.
-That ship sank six enemy submarines in 12 days in May 1944, a feat unparalleled in the history of antisubmarine warfare.
+Lennie England served as maid of honor and kept the ribbon-wrapped bottle until her death in 1995.
+The ship sank six enemy submarines in the span of 12 days in May 1944, a feat unparalleled in the history of antisubmarine warfare.
 That performance caused the Chief of Naval Operations, Admiral Ernest King, to declare in a rhetorical flourish that "There’ll always be an England in the United States Navy."
 DE-635 was decommissioned in 1945.

-As down payment on the promise, the second ship to bear the name, the Guided Missile Cruiser USS England (DLG-22) was launched in 1962.
-That England served in every major Pacific engagement from Vietnam to Desert Storm, from rescuing pilots, performing as plane guard or picket, to showing force around the globe.
+As 'down payment' on this promise, the second ship to bear the name, the Guided Missile Cruiser USS England (DLG-22) was launched in 1962.
+That England served in every major Pacific engagement from Vietnam to Desert Storm, from rescuing pilots, performing as plane guard and picket, to showing force around the globe.
 England was awarded the Navy Unit Commendation Ribbon for supporting search and rescue operations in the Gulf of Tonkin from January 3 to June 6, 1966.
-Originally called a "destroyer leader" or frigate (DLG), in 1975 she was re-designated a cruiser (CG) in the United States Navy 1975 ship reclassification.
+Originally called a 'destroyer leader' or 'frigate' (DLG), in 1975 she was re-designated a cruiser (CG) in the United States Navy 1975 ship reclassification.
 England was awarded the Navy Unit Commendation a final time for actions performed August 2 to 16, 1990.
 She was scrapped in 2004.

-Since then, beginning on the 75th anniversary of the attack on Pearl Harbor, a grass roots petition has been circulated to commission a USS England, "to recognize and honor the service and sacrifice of Ensign John Charles England," and to demand fulfillment of Commander Pendleton's promise.
+Since then, beginning on the 75th anniversary of the attack on Pearl Harbor, a grass roots petition has been circulated to commission a third USS England, "to recognize and honor the service and sacrifice of Ensign John Charles England," and to demand fulfillment of Admiral King's promise.

 Alhambra High School continues to award the John C. England award each year to the graduating senior who has "excelled in character, integrity and benevolent service."

 BEQ 836 at Naval Service Training Command, Great Lakes is also named in honor of England.